-If staff have any concerns regarding child-on-child abuse, they should speak to the designated safeguarding lead or their deputy
+If staff have any concerns regarding child-on-child abuse, they should speak to the designated safeguarding lead or the deputies

 - 7.2 The academy recognises that children may abuse their peers physically, sexually, and emotionally.
 There is a zero-tolerance approach to child-on-child abuse; abuse is abuse and this will not be tolerated or passed off as 'banter', 'just having a laugh', 'boys being boys' or 'part of growing up' as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.
-Our approach is evident within our academy behaviour policy and staff behaviour (code of conduct) policy. - 7.3 The setting will take child-on-child abuse as seriously as abuse perpetrated by an adult and address it through the same processes as any safeguarding issue.
+We have a commitment to the DDSCP Child-on-Child Abuse Strategy recognising that the issue requires a partnership-wide strategic response.
+Our approach is consistent with our academy behaviour policy and staff behaviour in the Trust Code of Conduct. - 7.3 The setting will take child-on-child abuse as seriously as abuse perpetrated by an adult and address it through the same processes as any safeguarding issue.
 We will respond to all reports and concerns, including those that have happened outside of the academy and / or online.
 In addition, we also recognise that children who abuse others and any other child affected by child-on-child abuse are also likely to have considerable welfare and safeguarding issues themselves.